Go Back

 • Fill a bowl with ice water or cold water.
 Transfer the cooked dough balls to the bowl and let them cool for about 5 minutes.

-• Drain the rice dumplings in a colander and serve them in bowls, topped with the zunda paste.
+• Drain the rice dumplings in a colander.
+Serve them on plates and top with the zunda paste.

 Notes